New Incentives: Operations

-The New Incentives CCT program is run in North West Nigeria in the states of Jigawa, Katsina and Zamfara.
+The New Incentives CCT program is run in North West, parts of North East and North Central Nigeria in the states of Bauchi, Gombe, Jigawa, Kaduna, Kano, Katsina, Kebbi, Niger, Sokoto, Yobe and Zamfara.
 This region has one of the lowest vaccination coverages in the world, less than 25% of the infants are vaccinated.

 In 2022, Nigeria had an estimated under-five mortality rate of 107 per 1000 live births, one of the highest in the world.
 Of these children about 40% died from vaccine-preventable diseases like pneumonia, diarrhea and measles.

 The under five child mortality rate differs from state to state, with Kebbi having the highest (252 deaths per 1000), Ogun having the lowest (30 deaths per 1000), and the North West region having the highest regional rate at 187 deaths per 1000 according to the Nigeria Demographic and Health survey from 2018.

 The cash transfers from New Incentives are conditioned on the vaccination of infants with the BCG vaccine, the pentavalent vaccine, the pneumococcal conjugate vaccine and the meningococcal vaccine, which immunize them against tuberculosis, measles, pneumococcal infection and hepatitis B, among others.

 Other activities include improving the supply chain of vaccines and vaccine information campaigns.